-The SSD is a p+-in-n sensor manufactured by Hamamatsu Photonics K.K, with a total area of 113 × 80 mm2 and thickness of 320 μm, whose schematic is presented in Fig. 2
+The SSD is a p^+ -in- n sensor manufactured by Hamamatsu Photonics K.K, with a total area of $113 \times 80 \text{ mm}^2$ and thickness of $320 \mu\text{m}$.
+Its schematic is presented in Fig. 2 [Figure 2: see original paper].

-Figure 1: Figure 2

-.
-There are two specific designs: the use of three floating strips to enhance spatial resolution without increasing the number of electronic channels, and a configuration of large bias resistors and aluminum readout strips to ensure a large sensitive area.
+The design incorporates two specific features: the use of three floating strips to enhance spatial resolution without increasing the number of electronic channels, and a configuration of large bias resistors and aluminum readout strips to ensure a large sensitive area.
 These designs result in different regions of the SSD, as indicated in Fig. 2:

-- Region-A) with three floating p+ strips, without bias resistors - Region-B) with three floating p+ strips and their bias resistors located between two aluminum readout strips - Region-C) without floating p+ strips, with bias resistors for p+ readout strips one out of every four p^+ strips is a readout strip.
+- Region-A: with three floating p^+ strips, without bias resistors - Region-B: with three floating p^+ strips and their bias resistors located between two aluminum readout strips - Region-C: without floating p^+ strips, with bias resistors for p^+ readout strips

+A p^+ strip AC-coupled to an aluminum readout strip is referred to as a readout strip, while the strips located between two readout strips are called floating strips.
+In the SSD, which consists of 4095 p^+ strips with a pitch of $27.25 \mu\text{m}$, one out of every four p^+ strips is a readout strip.
 There are three floating strips between adjacent readout strips.
-These floating strips facilitate charge sharing to readout strips, thereby enhancing spatial resolution [18].
+These floating strips facilitate charge sharing to readout strips, thereby enhancing spatial resolution [?].
 The impact of floating strips is quantitatively studied by comparing the performance between Region-C and Region-A.

-A p+ strip AC-coupled to an aluminum readout strip is referred to as the readout strip, while the strips located between two readout strips are called floating strips.
-In the SSD, which consists of 4095 p+ strips with a pitch of 27.25 μm,

-In a ladder, aluminum readout strips of the N (N = 8, 10, 12) SSDs are connected in series along the strip direction, forming a parallel connection between the SSDs.
+In a ladder, aluminum readout strips of the N ($N = 8, 10, 12$) SSDs are connected in series along the strip direction, forming a parallel connection between the SSDs.
 Consequently, the coupling capacitors and bias resistors are connected in parallel.
-This arrangement leads to the coupling capacitance (bias resistance) increasing (decreasing) by a factor of N. Since the coupling capacitance cannot easily be adjusted during SSD fabrication by HPK, the SSDs must incorporate a bias resistance that is N^2 100 times larger than the typical value in order to achieve proper impedance matching.
+This arrangement leads to the coupling capacitance (bias resistance) increasing (decreasing) by a factor of N .
+Since the coupling capacitance cannot easily be adjusted during SSD fabrication by HPK, the SSDs must incorporate a bias resistance that is N^2 100 times larger than the typical value in order to achieve proper impedance matching.

-For a conventional SSD, the bias resistance is $O(1)$ $M\Omega$, implemented using a polysilicon resistor that occupies approximately 100 μm in length at the end of the aluminum readout strip [19-22].
-In this SSD design, the $O(100)$ $M\Omega$ bias resistor would occupy a length of $O(10)$ mm.
+For a conventional SSD, the bias resistance is $O(1)$ $M\Omega$, implemented using a polysilicon resistor that occupies approximately $100\ \mu\text{m}$ in length at the end of the aluminum readout strip [19-22].
+In the SSD design, the $O(100)$ $M\Omega$ bias resistor would occupy a length of $O(10)$ mm.
 Placing it directly behind the aluminum readout strips would lead to a bonding wire of about 14 mm in length, which poses a potential risk of short-circuit.
 Therefore, a specialized bias resistor configuration was designed, as illustrated in Fig. 2.
 The bias resistors for the three floating strips are inserted between two aluminum readout strips, allowing the bonding pads to be placed at the left end of the aluminum strips.
 On the right end, the bias resistors of the readout strips occupy that space solely, requiring only 2.9 mm in length.
 Thus, the length of bonding wires between two SSDs is reduced to about 5 mm.